BC-1616/Cook-and-Compile/capstone/server/README.md

-# Cook & Compile Server
+# Safely GO

-This is some of the server-side application for our app written in Golang!
-The main purpose for this is access to the Firebase Admin SDK.
+This is Safely GO, our server-side application for our app written in Golang!
+The main purpose for this is access to the Firebase Admin SDK and handle proper data retention.

 ## How to Use